-A Spirit Airlines pilot and wife died of overdoses of cocaine and carfentanil, a drug so powerful its primary use is to tranquilize rhinos and elephants, the Montgomery County Coroner’s office confirmed Tuesday.
+A Spirit Airlines pilot and his wife died of an overdose of cocaine and carfentanil, a drug so powerful its primary use is to tranquilize rhinos and elephants, the coroner's office in Montgomery County, Ohio confirmed on Tuesday.

-Brian Halye, 36, and Courtney Halye, 34, were found dead in their Centerville home March 16 by their four children who reported the deaths to police.
+Brian Halye, 36, and Courtney Halye, 34, were found dead in their Dayton-area home in March by their four children, who called police.

 The toxicology results confirm what the coroner’s office had previously hinted at: the commercial passenger airline pilot died of an accidental drug overdose.